Why Employees Quit

 Inevitable events can lead to employees quitting.
 Family events or a move to a new city can cause employees to quit.
 While it is hard and sometimes nearly impossible to foresee personal events from occurring, employers that keep an open mind and provide flexible arrangements with employees (e.g., work from home policies) can have a significant impact on whether the employees stay or leave the organization.

 Frequent feedback conversations is one of the most powerful (and cost efficient) tools to improve employee productivity and retention.
 It can clarify expectations for employees, develop employees' skills, motivate employees, and help build relationships with them.
 Check out our past blogs to read about the importance of feedback and our guide to effective feedback for more details.

 2) Set effective goals that align with companies objectives

 Effective goals are SMART (specific, measurable, achievable, relevant, and time-bound).
 Employees also want to see how their work contributes to larger corporate objectives, and so aligning individual goals to organizational strategies is essential (and show the alignment clearly to them!).
 Moreover, priorities and teams can change.
 Hence, managers should revisit and adapt goals during every feedback conversation to maximize employee engagement and productivity.

 3) Train your employees to become great managers and leaders

 Train your managers to be great.
 Poorly managed teams are far less likely to be productive.

 Poorly managed employees are on average 50% less proactive and 44% less profitable than well managed employees - Gallup Survey 2017

-Performance management practices that promote 360 degree feedback for employees and managers and allow them to view which competencies they can improve upon is a vital part of creating great leaders.
+Performance management processes that promote 360 degree feedback for employees and managers, which allow them to view which competencies they can improve upon, is a vital part of creating great leaders.
 Frequent training or development sessions also help managers to continuously develop their coaching and training abilities.

 Did we miss something?
 Let us know!